TexBlock/TiC-Wiki/Modifier-Slot-Types.md

 For addons, more textures can be added via Mantle's `NBTKeyModel.registerExtraTexture(ResourceLocation key, String textureName, ResourceLocation texture)`.
 The following parameters are wanted:
 * `key` should be passed as `tconstruct:creative_slot`
 * `textureName` should be the ID of your modifier slot
-* `texture` should be the texture path in standard resource pack format.
+* `texture` should be the texture path in standard model resource pack format.